lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    WHERE fsodo.diaObjectId = 1252220598734556212
    AND fsodo.band = 'i'

 **Note:** The ``ForcedSourceOnDiaObject`` table contains forced photometry on both the difference image, ``psfDiffFlux``, and the processed visit image (PVI; "direct" image), ``psfFlux``.
-As this tutorial is using a supernova it uses the ``psfDiffFlux``, which is the forced photometry on the difference image, in which the static-sky component (the host galaxy) has been subtracted.
+This example is using a supernova it uses the ``psfDiffFlux``, which is the forced photometry on the difference image, in which the static-sky component (the host galaxy) has been subtracted.
 However, the ``psfFlux`` would be more appropriate for generating the lightcurve of a variable star, as there is no need to subtract the static component (in this case, the variable star's average flux).

 **WARNING:** Do not use the ADQL function ``scisql_nanojanskyToAbMag()`` to convert difference image fluxes to magnitudes.
 This is very dangerous!